-The District is in the construction phase of installing a wellhead treatment system at Plant No. 12 for the removal of 1,4-Dioxane.
-This system should be on-line in late summer of 2022.
+The District recently completed the installation of a wellhead treatment system at Plant No. 12 for the removal of 1,4-Dioxane.
+Construction of a similar treatment system at Plant No. 11 has just begun, expected to be on-line in early 2024.

-2021 DRINKING WATER QUALITY REPORT -TABLE OF DETECTED PARAMETERS
+2022 DRINKING WATER QUALITY REPORT - TABLE OF DETECTED PARAMETERS